JustFiesta/spring-petclinic-infrastructure/README.md

 This repository contains automation of insfrastructure deployment for spring-petclinic app.

+All instances provided are run on Ubuntu 24 LTS.

 ## Tools used

 * Bash scripts - install tools on workstation
 * Terraform - provide AWS infrastructure for app
 * Ansible - configure EC2 instances
+* Jenkins - integration server for infrastrucuture repository.
+Acts as Controller.

 <hr>